 NPR Senior News Analyst Daniel Schorr says the signing of the health care bill has gone a long way toward assuaging for President Obama the shock of Jan.
 19 — that's the day Democrats were stunned by the loss of Edward Kennedy's Senate seat to a Republican.

-ROBERT SIEGEL, host:
+ROBERT SIEGEL, Host:

 Yesterday's White House signing ceremony for the health care bill was more political pep rally than sober presidential business.
 NPR's senior news analyst Daniel Schorr says that's hardly surprising, given that the first patient healed by the legislation may be the Democratic Party itself.

-This is Daniel Schorr.
+DANIEL SCHORR: This is Daniel Schorr.

-MELISSA BLOCK, host:
+MELISSA BLOCK, Host:

 This is NPR.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.